 You can also use automated email lists to warm them up, so when you call them, they might already know something about your product.

 Cognism Prospector provides email automation that helps you reach your ideal prospects when they’re at their most receptive.

-We’ve seen that cold calling is still an effective way to drive B2B sales in 2018.
+We’ve seen that cold calling is still an effective way to drive B2B sales.
 So, what’s stopping you?